openedx-unsupported/devstack/README.rst

 Running LMS commands within a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most of the ``paver`` commands require a settings flag, which if omitted defaults to
+Most of the ``paver`` commands require a settings flag.
+If omitted, the flag defaults to
-``devstack`` which is the settings flag for vagrant-based devstack instances.
-Therefor
+``devstack``, which is the settings flag for vagrant-based devstack instances.
-if you run into issues running those command in a docker container you should append
+So if you run into issues running ``paver`` commands in a docker container, you should append
 the ``devstack_docker`` flag.
 For example:

 .. code:: sh